How to Create a Valid Manufacturing Contract in China (NNN Download)

 To protect your product at the early stage, it is a good option to ask the suppliers to sign an appropriate manufacturing contract in China before you disclose any information.
 The manufacturing contract in China must comply with three basic rules: 1, Do not directly use an American-style agreement.
 2, Include Penalty Clauses in Chinese Contracts.
 3, Draft the China manufacturing contract to make it enforceable in China.

-You can also ask us to help import from China to ensure the safety of your intellectual property information and production.
+You can also ask a product sourcing company to help import from China to ensure the safety of your intellectual property information and production.